codewithpalvi/mastering_linux/README.md

 A beginner-friendly guide to learn and explore Linux basics, commands, and usage.

 <h2>What is Linux? 👩‍🏫‍ </h2>
-Linux is a free and open-source operating source, like Windows or macOS, that helps your computer run and manage tasks.
+Linux is a free and open-source operating system, like Windows or macOS, that helps your computer run and manage tasks.
 It's widely used in servers, mobile phones and even supercomputers.

 <h2>Why Linux? &#x1F914 </h2>
 <ul><li>We use Linux because it's free, secure, and reliable.</li>